JayPanoz/resilientwebdesign/eBook/readme.md

 - figures: the biggest images should be used for best quality (print), captions have to be styled using a dedicated paragraph style;
 - “Heading 1” is actually “Heading0”, “Heading 2” is “Heading1”, etc. (styles can be renamed though);
 - “NumList > first” and “BulList > first” are normal, they allow for reset (or else list num starts where the previous list finished;
-- you can get rid of “Default” character style and replace it with “None”.
+- you can get rid of “Default” character style and replace it with “None”;
+- toc should be removed and reimplemented using InDesign’s toc feature;
+- index should be removed and reimplemented using InDesign’s index feature.

 Code, lists, blockquote, etc. are OK.
 It’s just about modifying the paragraph and character styles.